Nardo86/nut-docker/README.md

 ## ⚠️ Project Status

-This project is **community-maintained** and primarily tested on Raspberry Pi environments.
+This project is **community-maintained** and no more tested.
 While functional and stable:

 - **Multi-Architecture**: Supports ARM32, ARM64, and AMD64 platforms
-- **Testing**: Primarily tested on Raspberry Pi 4 with APC Back-UPS ES 700
 - **Updates**: Automated builds ensure latest NUT server versions
 - **Support**: Community-based support via GitHub issues